cpriest/SnapLinksPlus/DevNotes.md

 # Todo
  - Resolve all inspection errors
  - ~~JsDoc comments for everything~~
- - Externalize CSS Styles♠
+ - Externalize CSS Styles
- - Separate all classes into their own files
+ - ~~Separate all classes into their own files~~
  - Compiler/minimizer for production build?
  - docElem is a sandboxed global, replace document.documentElement references with docElem
  - Update phing (if js-csp/transducers.js work out)